Autolink

-Autolink AS is a Norwegian distributor of automobiles.
-With port facilities in Drammen, Oslo, and Malmö, Autolink prepares and redistributes to dealerships three quarters of all automobiles in Norway.
-The company has outsourcing agreements with many of the largest automotive importers in the country.
+Autolink AS is an Estonian multimodal distributor of automobiles.
+With port facilities in Paldiski, Drammen, Oslo, and Malmö, Autolink prepares and redistributes to dealerships throughout the Baltic Sea region and Scandinavia, as well as distributes to other countries in Europe and Asia.
+The company has outsourcing agreements with many of the largest automotive importers in the area.
 It also owns the railway company Cargolink and the shipping company Motorships.

 Operations

 Autolink has 200 employees and in revenue.
-Head offices are located in Drammen, while additional facilities are located in Oslo.
+Head offices are located in Paldiski South Harbour.
 In Sweden, Autolink has established itself in Malmö through the subsidiary Autolink Sweden AB.
 The Swedish division has 40 employees.
 The company imports 90,000 automobiles per year.
 The company was formerly known as Drammen Bilhavn, and is privately owned.

-Transport from the factory, or from large, central ports in Europe to Norway is performed by the subsidiary Motorships using car carriers, with 150 annual calls.
+Transport from the factory, or from large, central ports in Europe to other ports is performed by the subsidiary Motorships using car carriers, with 150 annual calls.
 At the import terminal, all cars are quality controlled.
 The terminals in Drammen and Oslo have storage capacity for 11,000 vehicles.
 Autolink also offers a wide range of installation and customization services.
 Transport wax is removed on all cars.

 Distribution is performed by autorack train from Drammen and Oslo.
 The subsidiary Cargolink operates ten Di 6 locomotives and more than 100 autoracks, and annually distributions 50,000 automobiles on 600 trains to terminals in Stavanger, Bergen, Åndalsnes, Trondheim, Mosjøen, Mo i Rana, Bodø and Narvik.
 At the terminals, Autolink redistributes the automobiles using 60 trucks to the dealerships.